wleecarter/i18n-meetup/README.md

 - Mark text for translations.
 - Add helpful descriptions and meanings to help the translator with additional information or context.
-- Translate text not for display.
 - Mark element attributes for translations, such as an image's title - attribute.
 - Mark plurals and alternates for translation in order to comply with the pluralization rules and grammatical constructions of different languages.

 ### 5. Work with translation files

 - Extract the source language file.
 You can optionally change the - location, format, and name.
+  - `ng extract-i18n --output-path src/locale`
 - Create a translation file for each language by copying the source language file.
 - Translate each translation file.
 - Translate plurals and alternate expressions separately.

 ### 6. Merge translations into the app

+- you can only `serve` one configuration at a time:
+- `ng serve --configuration=en`

-To merge the completed translations into the app, use the Angular CLI to build a copy of the app's distributable files for each locale.
+To merge the completed translations into the app, use the Angular CLI to `build` a copy of the app's distributable files for each locale.

 To build a separate distributable copy of the app for each locale, define the locales in the build configuration in your project's workspace configuration file angular.json.